 70% of the body’s immune system resides in the gut and so gut health that is compromised can have a bearing on one’s general health and wellbeing.
 Inflammatory bowel diseases, food intolerances and other gut conditions like irritable bowel syndrome (IBS) can at times be all-consuming.
 These conditions can also seriously impede quality of life and have implications on one’s social and mental wellbeing.

-Homeopathy continues to be effective in managing inflammatory bowel diseases.
+Homeopathy continues to be effective in managing inflammatory bowel diseases and improving gut health.
 Treatment works to gradually reduce the severity of flare ups whilst prolonging the periods of remissions.
 This, taken in tandem with homeopathic protocols and dietary advice aimed at protecting, diversifying and nurturing the gut microbiome, has brought considerable relief to patients.
 I am working with a number of clients who have responded well to my treatment over time and have chosen to stay under my care for extended periods of time.
 My patients find that the therapeutic benefits offered by safe homeopathic medicine make it a treatment of choice for many of them with gut-related issues.